 – If there’s no other reason to hate it, then the use of tall, grande and venti to mean small, medium and large is a good one.

-– Apparently, things were much different 25+ years ago when the company trained their baristas well and used manual espresso machines.
+– Apparently, Starbucks had a much better reputation for good coffee 25+ years ago when the company trained their baristas well and used manual espresso machines.
 I’m sad to say I never experienced it.
 Such is life…

 – You’ve probably tasted an Americano and a Latte, but of the 16 main espresso drinks most people have not even tried 10 of them!
 Take a look at my Ultimate Guide To Espresso Drinks here and get your score!